 Make sure the offer and CTA are relevant to the content in your blog post or social media ad, or whatever other asset you used to drive traffic on the landing page.
 Test your headline, body copy, images, and CTA to find out what works best to optimize your landing page.

 When you ask people to buy from you, A/B test your offer.
 Does free shipping work better, or are people more interested in a 5% discount?
 These little things on an offer can make a huge difference in your revenue.

 Track your customer retention rate.
 Do people come back and buy from you a second, fourth, and fifteenth time?
 Do they refer their friends?
 Are they talking about their brand in a positive manner?

 The goal of your entire sales funnel is to keep your brand on top of the mind of your customers.
 If you don’t disappoint your customers at any stage of the funnel, they won’t find any reason to look elsewhere for their problems.

 Dr. Robert Cialdini, a marketing and psychology professor, introduced 6 principles of persuasion in his 1984 book Influence.
-These are: